Fleur de Sel: The Ultimate Gourmet Salt Guide & Benefits

 • Origin: Look for salt from reputable regions like Guérande or Camargue.

-• Texture and Colour: Should be light, flaky and off-white.
+• Texture and Colour: Light, flaky, yellowy, and off-white.

 • Packaging: Glass or ceramic over plastic.